University of Pennsylvania Graduate Group in Economics Rules and Policies

 Students in the vita pack must be ABD (all but dissertation).
 In particular, the Empirical Economics, Upper Level Course, Third Year Research Paper, and Proposal Defense Requirements must all be completed.

-The committee consists of at least three members, two of whom must be members of the Graduate Group, and one of whom must be a member of the standing faculty of the Department of Economics.
-The advisor must be a member of the Graduate Group unless another member of the Graduate Group is separately attending the defense and signing as "Chair of the Committee".
+The committee consists of at least three members, two of whom must be members of the Graduate Group, and one of whom must be a member of the standing faculty in the Department of Economics.
+The advisor must be a member of the Graduate Group, unless another member of the Graduate Group is separately attending the defense and signing as "Chair of the Committee".
 The Chair of the Committee must be a member of the standing faculty and can be one of the other committee members.
-The Chair of the Committee is responsible for convening committee meetings, advising the student on rules and advising the graduate group chair that all graduate group requirements have been met.
-If the Chair of the Committee is separate from the Advisor, then he/she must sign form 152.
+The Chair of the Committee is responsible for convening committee meetings, advising the student on rules, and advising the graduate group chair that all graduate group requirements have been met.
+If the Chair of the Committee is separate from the advisor, then he/she must sign form 152.
 The dissertation defense must be held with your advisor and two other members of your committee present.
 Effective August 2011, at least three members of the dissertation committee must participate in the defense.
 Participation of one of the three may be via video chat software (for example, Skype).

 The Graduate Group office must be notified at least two weeks prior to the defense date.
 A defense can only be held after all other requirements for the degree are completed.

 The structure of the dissertation is up to the student and the committee.
-Three unconnected journal length and style papers is common.
+Three unconnected journal length and style papers are common.
 Defenses are public and listed in the workshop schedule.
 This does NOT mean that the defense substitutes for the workshop requirement.

-Students can also be dropped from the program for nonpayment of fees, extended periods of no contact and lack of progress.
+Students can also be dropped from the program for nonpayment of fees, extended periods of no contact, and lack of progress.

 Students not in good academic standing cannot be funded nor receive an office.

-Students dropped from the program for failing to complete the Empirical Economics or Third Year Research Paper Requirement within one semester of the deadline for that requirement can be recommended for reinstatement at the discretion of the Graduate Group Chair (such as after completing the requirement and with the recommendation of a member of the Graduate Group).
+Students dropped from the program for failing to complete the Empirical Economics or Third Year Research Paper Requirement within one semester of the deadline for that requirement, can be recommended for reinstatement at the discretion of the Graduate Group Chair (such as, after completing the requirement and with the recommendation of a member of the Graduate Group).